kavyar1822/AI-Based-Document-Search-Engine/README.md

 ### Limited Semantic Understanding in Traditional Systems

 Many existing search systems still rely heavily on keyword-based retrieval and predefined ranking techniques.
-These systems fail to fully understand the contextual meaning and intent behind user queries, resulting in irrelevant or incomplete search results.
+These systems fail to fully understand the contextual meaning and intent behind user queries, resulting in irrelevant or incomplete search results.[2][3]

-Although some systems use Artificial Intelligence techniques, they still struggle with handling ambiguous queries, synonyms, and natural language interactions effectively.
+Although some systems use Artificial Intelligence techniques, they still struggle with handling ambiguous queries, synonyms, and natural language interactions effectively.[3]

 ---